 The Titanic sank approximately 11 years after Victoria’s death.

-That’s a lot of living for a young United States, ranging from age 61 years to 125 years of age.
+That is a lot of living for a young United States, ranging from age 61 years to 125 years of age.

 During those many years of a long-lived monarch, Queen Victoria’s influence was greatly felt in the United States.
-Americans may have severed ties with the throne of England, but one small example of Her Majesty’s influence is the tradition of bridal white; Victoria’s choice of a white wedding dress was later echoed by debutantes and the wealthy (anyone to whom a white dress wasn’t impossible or ridiculously impractical) in the States (or as Victoria would have said, “the Colonies”).
+Americans may have severed ties with the throne of England, but one small example of Her Majesty’s influence is the tradition of bridal white.
+Victoria’s choice of a white wedding dress was later echoed by debutantes and the wealthy (anyone to whom a white dress wasn’t impossible or ridiculously impractical) in the States (or as Victoria would have said, “the Colonies”).
 For an interesting opinion on the queen’s influence on the United States, see this online response to this very question.

-The Victorian Era—spanning nearly 64 years, began at a time when “the west” was considered anywhere west of the original 13 colonies.
-Missouri was a rough frontier where adventurous souls lived well beyond the border of ‘civilization’.
+The Victorian Era, spanning nearly 64 years, began at a time when the west was considered anywhere west of the original 13 colonies.
+Missouri was a rough frontier where adventurous souls lived well beyond the border of ‘civilization.’
 The Ohio river valley was home to a few hardy souls.
 Consider just how far East the current state of Ohio is, given the map of the United States now.
 By the end of the Victorian Era (1901), only six of today’s States had not yet joined the Union.

-The ‘Wild West’ is a term known as an Americanism (it originated in the United States).
-It first shows up in documented print between 1850 to 1855.
+The Wild West is a term known as an Americanism (it originated in the United States).
+First documented print happened between 1850 to 1855.
 It was also known as the Old West or the Frontier.
-Wikipedia offers a marvelous timeline of events in the Old West period.
+Wikipedia offers a marvelous Old West timeline.

 Bottom line: Yes.
-Despite the fact Victoria did not reign over the “American Colonies”, The United States of America did, indeed, have a Victorian Era.
+Despite the fact Victoria did not reign over the “American Colonies,” The United States of America did, indeed, have a Victorian Era.
 These six decades cover a vast range of circumstances, events, progress, military action, inventions, and more.

 Please respond to this post, answering this question: What occurrence in American history is your favorite setting for a romance novel, and why?

-Copyright © 2015, Kristin Holt, LC
+Copyright © 2015 Kristin Holt LC